-Mice are notoriously fast breeders, so a small infestation can become a giant problem in very little time.
-Since mice are also responsible for contaminating food, spreading diseases, and creating fire hazards by chewing through wires, control measures should be taken to prevent them from coming into your home.
-Learning more about the mouse life cycle can help you understand what a big problem mice can be.
+Mice are incredibly fast breeders, and what starts as a small infestation can quickly grow into a significant problem.
+Since mice are known for contaminating food, spreading diseases, and even creating fire hazards by chewing through wires, it’s crucial to take proactive steps to prevent them from entering your home.
+Pest control Kuna services can help you address any mouse concerns early on.
+Learning about the mouse life cycle can help you understand just how quickly a small mouse problem can escalate into a full-blown infestation.

 Baby Mice

-After mating, a female mouse is pregnant for approximately 18-21 days.
-A litter of mice averages 6-8, but can reach as high as 14 babies!
-A mouse pup is born blind, hairless, and about the size of a quarter.
-They depend on their mother for nourishment for the first 2 weeks of their life.
-After these two weeks, they will slowly develop fur and sight and become more mobile.
+After mating, a female mouse carries her pregnancy for about 18-21 days, typically giving birth to a litter of 6-8 pups, though some litters can be as large as 14.
+Mouse pups are born blind, hairless, and about the size of a quarter.
+They are completely dependent on their mother for nourishment during the first 2 weeks.
+During this time, they begin to develop fur, gain sight, and become more mobile.

 Juvenile Mice